Your route to best practice

 What is the audit process for operators?

 The purpose of the Bronze audit is to make sure that the operators meet specific exacting standards.
 The audit process is about providing evidence of systems, procedures and documentation that demonstrate the operators can meet the required standard of entry into FORS Bronze accreditation.
-To ensure that operators are maintaining the FORS Standard, on-site re-approval audits are conducted annually for Bronze, every two years for Silver and every three years for Gold.
+To ensure that operators are maintaining the FORS Standard, on-site re-approval audits are conducted annually for Bronze, and every two years for Silver and Gold.
 Those who are renewing their Gold and Silver accreditations will also have to provide evidence annually.
 For more information click here.

 Find out how FORS operators have benefited from the scheme and how they have implemented best practice in their organisations.
 FORS is always on the lookout for new case studies for Champions, helping raise the profile of the programme and the Champion being covered.
 To submit a case study for publication, call 08448 09 09 44 (8.30am-5pm) or click here to email us.